crate/cloud-tutorials/docs/cluster-deployment/deploy-to-cluster-azure/configure-azure.rst

 Configuration
 =============

-To deploy your cluster, first it must be configured.
-On the *Home > Software as a Service (SaaS)* page, go to *Overview*.
-Now click on *Configure Account* at the top left of the Overview page.
+To recap from the previous tutorial: to deploy your cluster, first it must be configured.
+If you have not yet done so, go to the Azure Portal's *Home > (SaaS)* page.
+Inside it, select the subscription you created.
+Now click on *Configure Account* on the Overview menu.

 .. image:: ../../_assets/img/configure-account.png
    :alt: Azure SaaS configuration screen